mui/toolpad/docs/data/toolpad/connecting-to-datasources/serverside-javascript.md

 ## Secrets

-As these functions are running fully serverside they have access to the available environmnet variables through `process.env.DB_PASS`.
+As these functions are running fully serverside they have access to the available environment variables through `process.env.DB_PASS`.
 Toolpad reads the `.env` file at the root of the project and will load its values in the environment.

 An example `.env` file: